tanvir-ahmed-m4/com0com/ReadMe.txt

       command> change CNCA0 PortName=COM2
       command> change CNCB0 PortName=COM3

+   Alternatively you can set names to 'COM#', for example:

+      command> change CNCA0 PortName=COM#
+      command> change CNCB0 PortName=COM#

+   In the last case the Ports class installer will be used to manage port names.
+   The Ports class installer selects the COM port number and sets the port name to COM<n>, where <n> is the selected port number.

 Q. The baud rate setting does not seem to make a difference: data is always transferred at the same speed.
 How to enable the baud rate emulation?
 A. To enable baud rate emulation for transferring data from CNCA0 to CNCB0: